SECTION 1. INTRODUCTION – 3 minutes

 RTF ROLE-PLAY ONE

-Now, imagine you are the pilot of the aircraft taxiing behind the affected Boeing.
+Now, imagine you are the pilot of the aircraft, taxiing behind the affected Boeing.
 Your call sign is Sky Air 321.

 Please advise Tower about the problem and reply appropriately to the ATC transmissions.